 An exceptional employee experience can help differentiate your company from your competitors.
-Here’s how to improve your employee experience strategy.
+Here’s how to improve your strategy.

 The employee experience (also known as EX) starts with the hiring and onboarding process and continues until a person leaves your company.
-It’s essentially how your employees experience the company, from relationships with their manager, to work accomplishments, to the technology they need to do their job successfully.
+Employee experience is essentially how your employees experience the company, from relationships with their manager, to work accomplishments, to the technology they need to do their job successfully.

 What is the employee experience?